 During times between May and October (depending on the water supply and diversion demand in a particular year), the natural flow available to diversions on the Snake River upstream from the confluence of the Blackfoot River is entirely used by water rights that are senior to Snake River water rights downstream from Blackfoot.
-In other words, during mid-irrigation season, there is usually zero remaining natural flow at the end of Reach S12 (At Blackfoot to Below Blackfoot) when all the natural flow has been distributed to diversions above Blackfoot and the natural flow supplied to diversions below Blackfoot is limited to the reach gains that arise solely below Blackfoot.
+In other words, during mid-irrigation season, there is usually zero remaining natural flow at the end of Reach S12 (At Blackfoot to Below Blackfoot) when all the natural flow has been distributed to diversions above Blackfoot and the natural flow supplied to diversions below Blackfoot.